img-responsive

 This track aims at the development of models for robust cross-view matching, specifically for scenarios where input data is captured from drastically different viewpoints, such as aerial (drone or satellite) and ground-level images.

-Participants are tasked with designing models that can effectively match corresponding visual and textual elements across differing views, even under the presence of corruption such as blurriness, occlusion, or noise.
+Participants are tasked with designing models that can effectively match corresponding visual and textual elements across differing view perspectives, even under the presence of common corruptions such as blurrinesses, occlusions, or sensory noises.

 Kindly refer to this page for more technical details on this track.